jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 Select first five points with cursors.
 We have two options - two buttons :

 * *"Fit Low Q B"* : this fits only power law scaling factor (B in Unified fit) and keeps existing power law slope itself (P from Unified fit).
 Default P is 4 = Porod's slope.
 This is often good assumption in case of scratches or powder grain surfaces.
 In this case (these are powders) keeping P=4 is correct choice.
-When the proper Q range is selected (possibly proper P is manually set) push bitton "Fit Low Q B"
+When the proper Q range is selected (possibly proper P is manually set) push button "Fit Low Q B"

 * *"Fit Low Q B+P"* : this fits both power law scaling factor (B in Unified fit) and power law slope itself (P from Unified fit).
 This is often good assumption in case of second population of scatterers with wide size distribution.
 Do not use this to fit aggregates as this tool is missing RgCo parameter which would be needed to terminate the scattering from aggregates at the size of primary particles.
 This Size Distribution tool is really not suitable for fitting aggregated systems anyway.